-What is a small bowel series?
-It is basically a test in which you drink a potion and x-rays are taken to watch it pass through your esophagus, stomach, and small intestine.
+It is basically a test in which you drink a potion, and x-rays are taken to watch it pass through your esophagus, stomach, and small intestine.
 Click here to read an article at Healthline magazine that explains it in more detail.
-To prepare for the test I was told to not eat or drink for 8 hours prior to the test and that I could have a light dinner the night before.
-I didn’t drink for 8 hours prior and while not necessarily by choice I hadn’t eaten in over 20 hours due to nausea the day before.
+To prepare for the test, I was told to not eat or drink for 8 hours prior to the test and that I could have a light dinner the night before.
+I didn’t drink for 8 hours prior, and while not necessarily by choice, I hadn’t eaten in over 20 hours due to nausea the day before.
 I was told to expect the test to take up to 4 hours.

-Bottoms up!
 When my tech handed me the potion, she warned me that it would taste awful.
 She then asked if I would like a straw.
 I said heck no, I am going to chug this bad boy down and get it over with.
-And that is exactly what I did.
-She didn’t lie, it was disgusting!!
+And that is precisely what I did.
+She didn’t lie; it was disgusting!!
 It tasted like Lysol!!
 Later I found out that I didn’t have the same potion that most patients get.
 Because I am allergic or highly sensitive to many of the ingredients of the standard potion, my surgeon ordered a different kind.
 The good news was that it has been known to work faster than the other.

 I should have the results within a week or two.
 My colonoscopy is in 10 days.
-I will be so glad when I am done being tortured with digestive tests and to have my doctor’s focus on what it should be, my abdominal adhesions.
+I will be so glad when I am done being tortured with digestive tests and to have my doctor focus on what it should be, my abdominal adhesions.
 Have you had a small bowel series?
 What was your experience?

 Wishing you a “regular” day filled with many reasons to smile,